 - GUIDE: Texas hold’em poker tournament standard rules of play

 - FORM: Texas hold’em poker tournament amendment

 The LGCA conducts background investigations on all applications as part of the licensing process.
 Failing to disclose complete and relevant information in the application form will result in a more detailed investigation, longer processing time, and the possible denial of a licence.
-You cannot advertise your sports draft until your licence is approved.
+You cannot advertise your Texas hold'em poker tournament until your licence is approved.